Miltonly/Streets/Caverhill Crescent

 Who is Caverhill Crescent a good fit for?

-It suits families who want a quiet crescent with detached homes and quick highway access, especially those commuting to Mississauga or along the 401 corridor.
-Buyers who prioritize walkability to transit may prefer streets closer to the GO station.
+It suits families who want a quiet crescent with detached homes and good highway access, especially those commuting to Mississauga or Pearson.
+The street's owner-occupied character and established lots appeal to buyers seeking stability over new construction.

 If Caverhill Crescent isn't the right fit, what similar streets should I look at?